Softcat plc (LON:SCT) Receives GBX 1,255.67 Consensus Target Price from Analysts

-Softcat plc (LON:SCT) has received an average recommendation of “Hold” from the six ratings firms that are currently covering the stock, MarketBeat reports.
-One investment analyst has rated the stock with a sell recommendation, two have given a hold recommendation and three have issued a buy recommendation on the company.
-The average 1-year target price among analysts that have issued ratings on the stock in the last year is GBX 1,255.67 ($16.41).
+Softcat plc (LON:SCT) has received a consensus rating of “Hold” from the six analysts that are presently covering the company, Marketbeat Ratings reports.
+One analyst has rated the stock with a sell rating, two have given a hold rating and three have assigned a buy rating to the company.
+The average 1-year target price among brokerages that have issued ratings on the stock in the last year is GBX 1,255.67 ($16.41).

-A number of equities analysts recently weighed in on the company.
-Berenberg Bank increased their price target on Softcat from GBX 1,200 ($15.68) to GBX 1,750 ($22.86) and gave the company a “hold” rating in a research report on Monday, April 12th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell reaffirmed a “neutral” rating on shares of Softcat in a research note on Monday, March 22nd.
-Finally, Morgan Stanley assumed coverage on Softcat in a research note on Tuesday, March 9th.
-They issued an “overweight” rating on the stock.
+A number of equities research analysts have issued reports on SCT shares.
+Berenberg Bank boosted their price target on Softcat from GBX 1,200 ($15.68) to GBX 1,750 ($22.86) and gave the company a “hold” rating in a research note on Monday, April 12th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell restated a “neutral” rating on shares of Softcat in a research report on Monday, March 22nd.
+Finally, Morgan Stanley initiated coverage on shares of Softcat in a research note on Tuesday, March 9th.
+They set an “overweight” rating on the stock.

 Softcat plc primarily acts as a value-added IT reseller and IT infrastructure solutions provider in the United Kingdom.
 The company advices, procures, designs, implements, and manages technology, such as software licensing, workplace technology, networking, security, and cloud and datacenter for businesses and public sector organizations.